super04240520/study_notes/grab/开发相关/universal/demo.md

 For new workflows, we integrated verify place and add place together.
-You can then change the different workflows by changing the task type. flag
+You can then change the different workflows by changing the task type.

+flag =>
+we add a flag to filter different tasks.
+It will add o

 Let's enter the review page.
 Currently, the collected data is displayed at the top, followed by the results of reviews by different people.
 Ops needs to review the current results.